drewfrank/homebin/README.rst

 Summary of tools
 ================
+pyinit
-- **pyinit**: Creates the skeleton for a new Python package in the current directory.
+    Creates the skeleton for a new Python package in the current directory. scd
-- **scd**: Changes the "current directory" of the active screen session to the current directory
+    Changes the "current directory" of the active screen session to the current directory